LudwikJaniuk/sdleffler.github.io/about.md

 permalink: /about/
 ---

 Hello!
-I'm a student programmer violinist local to Berkeley, California.
-I am a student at Berkeley City College.
-If you'd like to stop by and chat about Rust, programming, type theory (be warned -- I don't know much!) or anything else, feel free to contact me.
+I'm a student programmer and violinist local to Berkeley, California.
+I currently study at Berkeley City College.
+If you'd like to stop by and chat about Rust, programming, types or anything else, feel free to contact me.

 ### Contact me